Prince Maximilian of Liechtenstein

-Prince Maximilian of Liechtenstein, Count of Rietberg (Maximilian Nikolaus Maria; born 16 May 1969), known professionally as Max von Liechtenstein, is a Liechtensteiner prince and businessman.
+Prince Maximilian of Liechtenstein, Count of Rietberg (né Maximilian Nikolaus Maria von Liechtenstein; born 16 May 1969), known professionally as Max von Liechtenstein, is a Liechtensteiner prince and businessman.
 He is the second son of Hans-Adam II, Prince of Liechtenstein and his wife, Countess Marie Kinsky of Wchinitz and Tettau.

 Education

 After passing his examinations at the Liechtensteinisches Gymnasium in Vaduz, he studied at the European Business School in Oestrich-Winkel, Germany, and graduated in 1993.
 In 1998 he completed an MBA degree at Harvard Business School in Boston, Massachusetts.

 Career

 Prince Maximilian went to work for Chase Capital Partners (the private equity arm of Chase Manhattan Corporation) in New York City.
 After an interval in which he earned his advanced degree in business and was married, he worked for two years for Industrie Kapital.
 In 2003, he began the management of the German office of JPMorgan Partners.

-Since the spring of 2006, he has been the Chief Executive Officer of the LGT Group.
+Since the spring of 2006, he has been the chief executive officer of the LGT Group.
 Professionally, he is referred to as Prince Max, rather than Prince Maximilian.